 You can write your plans for your funeral in your will, or in another document.
 Leave them in a safe place that your family or friends know about.
-You can also write your funeral wishes in your advance care plan.
+You can also write your funeral wishes in your advance care plan (pages 16 to 21).